Reboare/backup/os-agnostic/erlang.md

 ## Authentication Cookie RCE

-If the authentication cookie for an erlang node is leaked, then you can
+If the authentication cookie for an Erlang node is leaked, then you can take advantage of this to achieve RCE.
+Typically this will be via local port tcp/4369.
+The following PoC connects to a local node with a cookie of cookieval, and then spawns a command on an adjacent node with the same cookie value.
+If the adjacent node is run by `mainuser` then we achieve privilege escalation.

 ```
 otheruser@booj:/$ export HOME=/tmp